 Our MED program provides training, technical assistance, and loans for Refugees and Asylees to start, maintain, and expand small businesses.
 The program helps to create refugee owned small businesses, generate jobs, increase incomes, and contribute to the local economy.

-Immigration Legal Services (ILS) provides consultation and assistance to newcomers seeking immigration relief through Adjustment of Status to Lawful Permanent Residency, Employment Authorization, Naturalization/Citizenship applications, and assistance with renewals and replacement documents.
+Immigration Legal Services (ILS) provides consultation and assistance to newcomers, who are lawfully present, seeking immigration relief through Adjustment of Status to Lawful Permanent Residency, Employment Authorization, Naturalization/Citizenship applications, and assistance with renewals and replacement documents.
 The program also provides assistance with relative petitions, consular processing, refugee travel documents, and waiver requests.

 The Safe Release Support program also provided fingerprinting for 185 individuals in Denver, Colorado Springs, Albuquerque, and Salt Lake City in order to support family reunification.